imbforge/DistancePlotter/README.md

 - change the title and y-axis label of the plot, whereas y-axis label will be used as x-axis label for density plots and histograms
 - limiting of plotted data and scaling of the y- or x-axis may cause confusion, i.e. log10 scaling with minimal value=0
+- select data column for filtering:
     - one column can be selected to filter the plotted data, e.g. to selectively show data of nuclei containing 2 spots, ...
+    - if you're happy with the filter settings "Add" the filter
+    - later you can combine several filter settings to your liking
 - Download will save the last plot as "plot.pdf"

 The "Samples" tab may be used to: